-- Explain to your child why he or she should never trytobacco products, e-cigarettes, drugs, oralcohol.
+- Explain to your child why they should never try cigarettes or othertobacco products, e-cigarettes, drugs, oralcohol.

-- Monitor your child's Internet usage.
+- Monitor your child's Internet use.
 Keep the family computer in a place where you can watch what your child is doing.
-Install safety filters and check the browser history to see what websites your child has visited.
+Install safety filters and check the browser history to see what websites your child visits.
 Teach your child to never share private information online.